Raepheles/langrisser-bot/README.md

 # Changelog

+# 0.2.3
+- Fixed a bug with `/about` command.
+- `/about` command provides doesn't provide unique user count anymore.
+- Added ephemeral option back to `/about` command.
 # 0.2.2
 - Fixed a bug that occured while using `/hero image` command if the hero name was too long.